Degrees & Certificates

 The Las Positas College Biology program offers courses that lead to an Associate in Science in Biology for Transfer degree.
 The Associate in Science in Biology for Transfer degree is designed to prepare students for a seamless transfer into the CSU system to complete a baccalaureate degree in Biology or similar major.
 The major requirements for this degree align with the Intersegmental Transfer Model Curriculum (TMC) for Biology.
 Students will have guaranteed admission to a California State University (CSU) campus upon successful completion of the program requirements.
 Students should consult with a counselor to determine whether or not this degree is the best option for their transfer goals.
 General education requirements should be selected carefully based on the intended transfer institution.
 The course work required for the AS-T in Biology provides foundational knowledge and hands-on experiences across all levels of biology, from the molecular to the ecological.

-- The Intersegmental General Education Transfer Curriculum (IGETC) or CA State University General Education - Breadth Requirements.
+- The Intersegmental General Education Transfer Curriculum (IGETC) for STEM.

 - Obtainment of a minimum grade point average of 2.0.